ember-learn/cli-guides/guides/basic-use/folder-layout-and-naming-conventions.md

 ## Naming conventions

-The `Ember Resolver` is the mechanism responsible for looking up code in your application and resolving its dependencies.
-Ember's convention over configuration philosophy uses naming conventions to support the resolver.
-While Ember does the work for you when you use the Ember CLI (`ember generate`) to create routes, components or other modules, developers may create files manually.
+[Ember Resolver](https://github.com/ember-cli/ember-resolver) is responsible for looking up code in your application and resolving its dependencies.
+The Resolver asks that you follow Ember's naming conventions.

+If you use Ember CLI (`ember generate`) to create components, routes, etc., Ember will create files with correct names.
+In case you may manually create files, let's go over the naming conventions.

 #### File and directory names
 File and directory names use `kebab-case` with lowercase letters